HippyHay/linked-blog-starter-md/Real Estate/Level 2/Ch 3 Exam.md

 - Two licensed brokers with five years of active licensure, ages 35 and 41
 - One licensed sales associate with two years of active licensure, age 54
-- Two members of the public who have never been licensed, ages 26 and 47

-Who should join the Commission in order to fulfill the membership requirements?
+- Two members of the public who have never been licensed, ages 26 and 47 Who should join the Commission in order to fulfill the membership requirements?
+- two additional licensed brokers, one of whom must be at least 60 years old.

+Which of these is an example of the Florida Real Estate Commission's quasi-judicial powers?
+- revoking a sales associate's license.

+Lisa is a broker who wants to open multiple brokerage businesses.
+What kind of license does she need?
+- multiple license.